Effect-TS/effect/README.md

 As with any good library there is a commercial project that support the development and maintainance, if you want to know more find us at [https://www.matechs.com/](https://www.matechs.com/) we are a digital accelerator looking for smart founders!

 ## Performance
 Currently we run only minor benchmarks in ci where we test against `@qio` and `waveguide` as they represent a similar feature-set, the benchmarks may be affected by environmental conditions and they are not necessarily a representation of the production performance where we can expect all those libraries to perform similarly.
+Additionally there is a radical difference on how we manage interruptability & resource safety, in `effect` we will always prefer safety over performance for this reason we support async interruption with error tracking and full bracketing semantics

 Running on cpu i9 @ 4ghz free of load:
 ```